lkubb/salt-tool-macos-formula/docs/README.rst

 -----
 Applying ``tool_macos`` will make sure MacOS is configured as specified.

-To manage defaults for sandboxed applications (like Mail, Messages), your terminal emulator will need `Full Disk Access` (grant it in System Preferences -> Security & Privacy).
+To manage defaults for sandboxed applications (like Mail, Messages), your terminal emulator will need **Full Disk Access** (grant it in System Preferences -> Security & Privacy).
 This is also true for Time Machine configuration and some other protected files.

 Execution and state module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-This formula provides several execution modules and states to manage `defaults`, profiles and power management settings as well as default handlers for files and URL schemes.
+This formula provides several execution modules and states to manage ``defaults``, profiles and power management settings as well as default handlers for files and URL schemes.
 The functions are self-explanatory, please see the source code or the rendered docs at :ref:`execution_modules:` and :ref:`state_modules`.

+Some of them are patched variants of modules written by other people, mostly `mosen <https://github.com/mosen/salt-osx>`_ in particular (``macprofile``, afaik he is also the original author of the official ``macdefaults`` modules).
+They were either not working on modern systems (profile installation cannot be done non-interactively without being enrolled in an MDM anymore) or lacking features I needed (e.g. ``defaults -currentHost``).

 Configuration
 -------------